 How to Apply:

 In the body of your email message, please indicate what dates you will be available, how many hours a week you would like to work, and whether you will be seeking academic credit.
-For more information, please contact Jason Little at (503) 231-2300.
+For more information, please contact Kim Countryman at (503) 231-2300.

 Interns in our Washington DC office work to support the legislative agenda of Congressman Blumenauer and assist the residents of the Third District of Oregon.
 Interns are responsible for a variety of tasks which are essential to ensuring that the office runs smoothly and efficiently.
 Duties assigned to DC interns may include the following: